peeranha/peeranha-web/app/faq/en.md

 Otherwise, the reward pool size is equal to the maximum weekly token emission and tokens are distributed proportionally to rating points earned by users.

+## Messenger Bots

+### Telegram

+Telegram bot is created to give Users an ability to receive notifications about new questions, asked in their favorite communities in Telegram Messenger.
+Users are able to set notifications in private messages, groups or channels.

+To set the bot for private messages search for @PeeranhaBot and start a chat with it.

+To set it in group/channel click "Add members" and add @PeeranhaBot.

+**Commands for bot:**

+/subscribe - subscribes to the notifications from a community (e.g. /subscribe Peeranha)

+/unsubscribe - unsubscribes from the notifications from a community (e.g. /unsubscribe Peeranha)

+/communities - displays the communities that are available for subscription

+/subscriptions - displays current subscriptions